SSL Certificates

 The Basics

-SSL certificates are issued by trusted certificate authorities and contain information that validates the certificate cryptographically.
+Trusted certificate authorities issue SSL certificates and contain information that validates the certificate cryptographically.
 When a browser connects to a website, the server returns the certificate, which includes crucial information such as the issuing company.
 Before establishing a secure connection, the browser validates the certificate against the issuing company’s SSL certificate to ensure it is not forged.
 If the issuing company is a subsidiary, it recursively looks up the parent company that issued the certificate and validates their certificates until it reaches a root certificate.
 This process creates a chain of trust leading to a known trusted root certificate.

-All modern browsers know how to find and validate root certificates.
-They also have information about compromised certificate authorities whose certificates should no longer be trusted.
-Therefore, it is important to download only trusted browsers and keep them up to date.
+All modern browsers can find and validate root certificates.
+They also provide information about compromised certificate authorities whose certificates should no longer be trusted.
+Therefore, it is essential to download only trusted browsers and keep them current.

 Where can you get a certificate